SiddPlus/FMPGame/COMMENTARY.md

 }
 ```

-The use of `FMath::Clam` ensures data integrity, preventing the CurrentHealth from ever entering a negative state, which could cause errors in UI progress bars or logic gates that check for death.
+The use of `FMath::Clamp` (FMath | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.) ensures data integrity, preventing the CurrentHealth from ever entering a negative state, which could cause errors in UI progress bars or logic gates that check for death.
 This component-based approach allows the same health logic to be applied to AI enemies, where the delegate is bound to the AI Controller’s blackboard rather than a player’s HUD.

 ![My Photo](Images/Health.gif)

-### Procedural Generation: Algorithmic Efficiency and HISMs
+### Procedural Generation: Algorithmic Efficiency and `HISM`s

-The `AProceduralGeneration` class serves as the project's environmental architect, tasked with creating a performant, networked, and aesthetically varied landscape.
+The [`AProceduralGeneration`](https://siddplus.github.io/FMPGame/classAProceduralGeneration.html) class serves as the project's environmental architect, tasked with creating a performant, networked, and aesthetically varied landscape.
 The primary technical challenge was managing the computational cost of "Poisson Disc-like" distribution for thousands of environmental assets while maintaining a strict frame budget.

 #### Spatial Partitioning and Collision Optimization

-To solve the $O(N^2)$ complexity inherent in traditional object placement—where every new object must check for collisions against every existing one—I implemented a Grid-Based Spatial Partitioning system.
-By utilizing a `TMap<FIntPoint, TArray<FSpawnedObjectInfo>>`, the world is discretized into a 2D grid.
+To solve the $O(N^2)$ complexity inherent in traditional object placement—where every new object must check for collisions against every existing one—I implemented a Grid-Based Spatial Partitioning system (Grid System for Spatial Partitioning | bpanthi977/sph, s.d.).
+By utilizing a [`TMap<FIntPoint, TArray<FSpawnedObjectInfo>>`](https://siddplus.github.io/FMPGame/classAProceduralGeneration.html#a2d1f8b87aa92c8fb610699e5ea22d6e1), the world is discretized into a 2D grid.
 When attempting to place a new asset, the algorithm only queries the current cell and its eight immediate neighbors.
 This reduces the search space from thousands of entries to a localized handful, effectively maintaining $O(1)$ placement time regardless of total map size.

 ```
 bool AProceduralGeneration::IsLocationClear(const FVector& Location, float CheckRadius)